 The park was one of Pennsylvania’s largest parks at the time.
-From July 8 to July 15, 1967, the park hosted the National Campers and Hikers Association convention.
-There were 26,500 people camped in the fields around Headache Hill.
-The convention brought national awareness to the park and Pennsylvania.
+From July 8 to July 15, 1967, the park hosted the National Campers and Hikers Association convention, bringing national awareness to the park and Pennsylvania.

-In April of 1970, Crooked Run Campground opened, the docks at Beaver Valley Marina opened, and the first seasonal park naturalist conducted lectures and walks.
+In April of 1970, Crooked Run Campground opened, the docks at Beaver Valley Marina opened, and the first seasonal park naturalist conducted programs and walks.

-Further improvements like the addition of hiking trails, cabins, and upgrades to facilities continue to make Prince Gallitzin one of the finest recreational facilities in Pennsylvania.
+Further improvements like the addition of hiking trails, cabins, and facility upgrades continue to make Prince Gallitzin one of the finest recreational facilities in Pennsylvania.